jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ###### Changing a Reference or Type

 Special procedures that can actually alter the diagram.
 Objects are always object references or types until the object is created.
 Create an object for one reference, then the references tied to that reference also point at that object, ofcourse, since the reference tied to the reference are actually references to references.
 A creation procedure method is called with a fixed reference to another reference to create an object for.
 The dectruction method is the same.
 The creation method kinda turns the references on, while the destruction method turns it off.
 The procedure for changing a reference gets the reference as an argument, and another argument that specifies the symbol to reference.
-The symbol to reference needs to be the same interface …
+The symbol to reference needs to be the same interface ...
 A reference has a fixed interface, but can be point to or be of any type as long as you reference the same interface.
 For that, changing the type of a reference is permited

 Changing the type of a symbol is not permitted, be it that the same interface of

 These procedures ARE J Core function.
 Only they have a great impact: they change the diagram.

 Possible changes in the diagram may be laid out.
-There may be limits to the possible reference gotten…
+There may be limits to the possible reference gotten...

 ###### Execution order

-clockwise starting at the top one or

-like reading: left to right, top to bottom or

-tied together, except for the first and last ones

-Sometimes it doesn’t matter in which order something takes place, in case of which both symbols get the same execution order ordinal.
+clockwise starting at the top one or like reading: left to right, top to bottom or tied together, except for the first and last ones Sometimes it doesn’t matter in which order something takes place, in case of which both symbols get the same execution order ordinal.
 Symbols are tied together parallelly instead of serially then or positioned ‘parallely’ over the clock’s arrow.

 Type reference